RNA origami: Applications

 RNA origami is a new concept and has great potential for applications in nanomedicine and synthetic biology.
 The method was developed to allow new creations of large RNA nanostructures that create defined scaffolds for combining RNA based functionalities.
 Because of the infancy of RNA origami, many of its potential applications are still in the process of discovery.
 Its structures are able to provide a stable basis to allow functionality for RNA components.
 These structures include riboswitches, ribozymes, interaction sites, and aptamers.
 Aptamer structures allow the binding of small molecules which gives possibilities for construction of future RNA based nanodevices.
 RNA origami is further useful in areas such as cell recognition and binding for diagnosis.
 Additionally, targeted delivery and blood-brain barrier passing have been studied.
 Perhaps the most important future application for RNA origami is building scaffolds to arrange other microscopic proteins and allow them to work with one another.

+Artificial Cytoskeletons and Synthetic Cells

+Using RNA origami techniques, researchers have created nanotubular structures that replicate the cytoskeleton, an important element of living cells.
+These artificial cytoskeletal structures offer essential structural stability and organization, key to developing artificial cells.
+The technology does away with protein synthesis, thus streamlining synthetic cellular entity assembly.
+The ability to design and manipulate these structures raises new questions in synthetic biology, such as creating artificial cells for use in medical and industrial contexts.